buildingSMART-Portugal/EIR/EIR-EN.md

 | ------ IfcBuildingStorey | P04             |
 | ------ IfcBuildingStorey | C05             |

-Some changes may be made at the design stage, to be proposed by the Lead Appointed Party.
+Some changes may be made at the design stage, to be proposed by the lead appointed party.

 The post-contract BEP must indicate the elevation of each IfcBuildingStorey, as well as its elevation in relation to the 0.00 of the project.
 All disciplines must follow these same elevations.